Advanced Debating Techniques for Students

 It is a technique that involves distraction from the main arguments by using sentiments.
 They may seem to be relevant but are not really on the topic.
-Similarly, it is a commonly used tactic when the debater does not like the topic or want to discuss something easier.
+Similarly, it is commonly used when the debater does not like the topic or wants to discuss something easier.

 Tu Quoque Fallacy

 The word “tu quoque” is a Latin word that means “the appeal to hypocrisy.”
 Here, the debater points out the hypocrisy in the opponent to:

 Appeal to Authority

 This technique is unethical because it involves the misuse of authority.
 Here, the debaters make the common mistake of citing unauthentic or irrelevant authorities.

 For example, referring to a lung doctor in a debate when you must prove something about psychiatry.
 Most students use such tricks purposely, but it affects the credibility of their content.